ihabunek/toot/toot/tui/NOTES.md

     * download media and use local image viewer?
     * convert to ascii art?
 * use signals to avoid tightly coupling components
+* interaction with clipboard - how to copy a status to clipbard?

 Questions:
 * is it possible to make a span a urwid.Text selectable? e.g. for urls and hashtags